 A fancy white limo will pick you up in Taupo (it will say Skydive Taupo with big letters on it, so yes, you can totally show off to your neighbors/friends).

 Once you get to the aerodrome, the staff will walk you through the safety instructions and you will be given the cover-ups.
 The staff is super friendly and professional, you do not need to worry about that.
-For instance, my instructor did more than 6 000 jumps!
+For instance, my instructor had done more than 6,000 jumps!

 When you are ready, a cute little plane will take you up in the air and yes, it will happen – you will jump from the plane (with your instructor, of course)!

-I did 12 000 feet and that is a 45-seconds free fall.
-I was the first one in the plane to jump, I sat right near the door staring at the view like I would in a normal flight, just that now I was about to jump out of it!
+I did the 12,000 foot jump and that includes a 45-second free fall.
+I was the first one in the plane to jump; I sat right near the door staring at the view like I would in a normal flight, except that now I was about to jump out of it!
 This was cool and scary at the same time.

 After the door opens, you won’t even have time to get scared – everything happens so fast!
 And then, my friends, the fun part begins!

-You will reach the speed of 200 km/h in 6 seconds!
+You will reach a speed of 200 km/h in 6 seconds!
 That is faster than a Lamborghini!

-The parachute will open at 5 000 feet and you will probably be able to manage it a bit.
-My instructor handed me the steers and I could turn left and right, and it was awesome!
+The parachute will open at 5,000 feet and you will probably be able to steer a bit.
+My instructor handed me the controls so I could turn left and right – it was awesome!